cicy886/tarot-card-reader/README.md

 * A user can double-tap a flipped card to read its meaning.
 * A user can switch between different pages using the Navbar.
 * A user can see all 78 cards from the Home menu or tap on the Tarot Card Reader title.
 * To draw five random cards, visit the Card Spread page and view which cards fate have dealt you.
+Cards will only show their upright meanings or reversal meanings base on the card orientation.
 * Use the "Try Again!" button to draw five new cards on the Card Spread page.
 * To read and learn the meanings behind all 22 major arcanas and 4 suits, tap on a desired category from the categories dropdown menu.
 * A user can switch between major arcanas and 4 suits using the buttons on top of the page from the categories menu.